seia-soto/iniptime/README.md

   cookieJar
 })

-const loginOptions = await auth.getLoginToken(instance)
+const loginOptions = await auth.getLoginOptions(instance)

 if (!loginOptions.isCaptchaEnabled) {
   throw new Error('Captcha is not enabled!')